Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenLayoutMarginsAndDirectionalLayoutMargins.md

 }
 ```

-All constraints relative to thelayoutMarginswillnow honor the custom insets we specified
+All constraints relative to the `layoutMargins` will now honor the custom insets we specified above.
-above:

 But, there’s a silent issue here.
 What happens if our device uses a language that lays out right to left like Hebrew or Farsi?
 In that case, we’d want ourleftedge inset to start from the right-hand side and vice-versa.